hieuvu-0111/Deep-Learning-and-its-application-to-stock-markets/README.md

 ---
 ## Data

-The project uses two datasets with the last update on December 2022.
+The project uses two datasets to train all models in the notebook.
+Task 1 uses nasdaq dataset, and task 2, 3 and 4 use hose dataset.

 **Nasdaq dataset**
 - Format: one CSV per ticker, columns - `Date, Low, Open, Volume, High, Close, Adjusted Close`
 - Place files in: `data/nasdaq/`
 **Vietnam HOSE dataset**
 - Format: one CSV per ticker, named `{TICKER}-VNINDEX-History.csv`
-- Additional files: `{TICKER}-VNINDEX-Dividend.csv`, `ticker-overview.csv`
+- Additional files: `{TICKER}-VNINDEX-Dividend.csv`, `{TICKER}-VNINDEX-Industry.csv`, `{TICKER}-VNINDEX-Finance.csv`,  `ticker-overview.csv`
 - Place files in: `data/hose/`
 In the notebook, update the `NASDAQ_DATA_DIR` and `HOSE_DATA_DIR` variables at the top of each notebook to point to your local data folders.